JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | S | A- | A- | A- | Lloyd/Raine |

+Best tracks: The End of a Thought, Force, A GLint of Light

 #### The Legend of Zelda: Ocarina of Time (N64)
 It is a classic alright.
 Definitely prefer this over MM for linearity.